jseyfried/rust/src/doc/book/dining-philosophers.md

 One last thing you’ll notice: we just define a `Philosopher`, and seemingly don’t do anything with it.
 Rust is an ‘expression based’ language, which means that almost everything in Rust is an expression which returns a value.
-This is true of functions as well, the last expression is automatically returned.
+This is true of functions as well — the last expression is automatically returned.
 Since we create a new `Philosopher` as the last expression of this function, we end up returning it.